 - 6.16 Leicester City Council will support renewable and low carbon energy projects, including community led initiatives. - 6.17 Whilst wind turbines and biomass combustion technologies aren't suitable in certain built-up areas, these technologies should not be ruled out entirely.
 The north-west of the city and surrounding area has been identified as a potentially suitable location for wind energy development proposals.
-Any wind energy development proposals in this area would be subject to a site-specific feasibility assessment. - 6.18 Any Wind energy development proposals should be designed to avoid compromising the development potential of nearby site allocations, A detailed wind opportunity assessment will be required to appraise potential visual, noise and other environmental impacts, including application of appropriate buffer zones, in the form of a detailed wind opportunity assessment.
+Any wind energy proposals in this area would be subject to a site-specific feasibility assessment.

+6.18 Any proposals should be designed to avoid compromising the development potential of nearby site allocations, potential visual, noise and other environmental impacts, including application of appropriate buffer zones, in the form of a detailed wind opportunity assessment.